dfki-ric/pytransform3d/doc/source/user_guide/transformations.rst

 `(1)` ScLERP means Screw Linear intERPolation.
 This usually requires an internal conversion to exponential coordinates.

+`(2)` Fractions of this representation represent partial transformations, but a conversion to another representation is required to interpolate between poses.

-`(2)` SLERP means Spherical Linear intERPolation and is applied to the orientation while the translation is linearly interpolated.
+`(3)` SLERP means Spherical Linear intERPolation and is applied to the orientation while the translation is linearly interpolated.

 ---------------------